 As you may recall, the seven deadly sins include wrath, greed, envy, vanity, sloth, gluttony, and LUST!
 7 Deadly was founded in 2002 and the name was a nod to the seven deadly sins.
 There was a desire to produce lust worthy wines from Old Vine Zinfandel fruit sourced from seven different Lodi vineyards practicing Lodi certified sustainable rules.
 That vision was realized, and the winery has gone on to add additional wines to the lineup including a 7 Deadly Cabernet and a 7 Deadly Red.

-The characteristics of the Lodi AVA was reviewed on the call, highlighting that this AVA in California’s Central Valley is well known for producing award winning grapes given its warm days and cool nights.
+Although it can be one of the controversial topics for the industry students, the characteristics of the Lodi AVA was reviewed on the call, highlighting that this AVA in California’s Central Valley is well known for producing award winning grapes given its warm days and cool nights.
 The region is blessed with well drained mineral rich sandy clay soils.
 There is also a rich tradition in producing superior Zinfandel grapes here, which is part of the reason that 7 Deadly Zinfandel has become the leading Zinfandel that wine drinkers reach for when they want a high-quality Zin to enjoy.

 The group started their tasting session with the 2018 7 Deadly Red, which was produced from a combination of Zinfandel, Petite Sirah, Cabernet, and Merlot grapes.
 This particular blend changes annually on the percentages and combination of these grapes, but remains among these grapes, depending on the quality of the fruit harvested annually.
 This vintage highlighted rich fruit forward flavors of dark and red fruit, along with a subtle touch of smoke and vanilla, though the vanilla is very subtle because this wine is aged in both American and French oak.
 This is a smooth fruit forward, think cherry and plums, easy to drink red that is well balanced and not very dry, making it a great wine for food pairing and enjoying on its own.